H3WB: Human3.6M 3D WholeBody Dataset and Benchmark: Abstract

 \section{Abstract}

-3D human whole-body pose estimation aims to localize precise 3D keypoints on the entire human body, including the face, hands, body, and feet.
-Due to the lack of a large-scale fully annotated 3D whole-body dataset, a common approach has been to train several deep networks separately on datasets dedicated to specific body parts, and combine them during inference.
-This approach suffers from complex training and inference pipelines because of the different biases in each dataset used.
-It also lacks a common benchmark which makes it difficult to compare different methods.
-To address these issues, we introduce Human3.6M 3D WholeBody (H3WB) which provides whole-body annotations for the Human3.6M dataset using the COCO Wholebody layout.
-H3WB is a large scale dataset with 133 whole-body keypoint annotations on 100K images, made possible by our new multi-view pipeline.
-Along with H3WB, we propose 3 tasks: i) 3D whole-body pose lifting from 2D complete whole-body pose, ii) 3D whole-body pose lifting from 2D incomplete whole-body pose, iii) 3D whole-body pose estimation from a single RGB image.
-We also report several baselines from popular methods for these tasks.
-The dataset is publicly available at \url{https://github.com/wholebody3d/wholebody3d}.
+We present a benchmark for 3D human whole-body pose estimation, which involves identifying accurate 3D keypoints on the entire human body, including face, hands, body, and feet.
+Currently, the lack of a fully annotated and accurate 3D whole-body dataset results in deep networks being trained separately on specific body parts, which are combined during inference.
+Or they rely on pseudo-groundtruth provided by parametric body models which are not as accurate as detection based methods.
+To overcome these issues, we introduce the Human3.6M 3D WholeBody (H3WB) dataset, which provides whole-body annotations for the Human3.6M dataset using the COCO Wholebody layout.
+H3WB comprises 133 whole-body keypoint annotations on 100K images, made possible by our new multi-view pipeline.
+We also propose three tasks: i) 3D whole-body pose lifting from 2D complete whole-body pose, ii) 3D whole-body pose lifting from 2D incomplete whole-body pose, and iii) 3D whole-body pose estimation from a single RGB image.
+Additionally, we report several baselines from popular methods for these tasks.
+Furthermore, we also provide automated 3D whole-body annotations of TotalCapture and experimentally show that when used with H3WB it helps to improve the performance.